onboarding92/exchange/docs/REPORT_RESPONSE.md

 Status: PARTIAL

-Real data wired for:
+The following areas use real backend data:
-- Wallet
+- Wallet balances
-- Trades
+- Trades and basic trading flows
-- Withdrawals
+- Withdrawals list and admin approval
-- Admin withdrawal approvals
-- KYC reviewer essentials
+- Essential KYC flows

-Some cosmetic admin sections still use mock/stub values but do not affect core exchange operations.
+Some admin/statistics widgets still use mocked values purely for UI; they do not affect the integrity of funds or core business logic.

 ---